I've always had an interest in aquariums, aquaponics, and interconnected farming systems. I'd love to share what I've learned with you.

 The basic idea behind trapping rainwater is to collect it using existing structures.
 You can collect rainwater as soon as it touches the earth or the roof of your home.
 Hence, the collection area for rainwater may be either your backyard or the roof of your home.

-The stored rainwater can be used for household, industrial, and farming purposes.
+Stored rainwater can then be used for household, industrial, and farming purposes.
 Furthermore, you can also utilize rainwater for drinking after passing it through a filtration system.

-By taking the maximum benefit of rainwater, we can reduce the consumption of groundwater.
-Below are some of the essential aspects that you should know about trapping rainwater.
+By taking advantage of rainwater, we can reduce the consumption of groundwater.
+Below are some essential aspects that you should know about trapping rainwater.